-Subsequent events have been evaluated through March 28, 2017, which is the date the financial statements were available to be issued.
+Subsequent events have been evaluated through March 27, 2018, which is the date the financial statements were available to be issued.
+There were no material subsequent events that required adjustment or disclosure.

-COLUMBIA COUNTY CAPITAL RESOURCE CORPORATION (a component unit of the County of Columbia, New York)

-NOTES TO FINANCIAL STATEMENTS (CONTINUED) December 31, 2016 and 2015
+COLUMBIA COUNTY CAPITAL RESOURCE CORPORATION (a component unit of the County of Columbia, New York) NOTES TO FINANCIAL STATEMENTS (CONTINUED) December 31, 2017 and 2016